piccolo-orm/piccolo/docs/src/piccolo/schema/m2m.rst

 Select queries
 ==============

-If we want to select each band, along with a list of genres, we can do this:
+If we want to select each band, along with a list of genres that they belong to, we can do this:

 .. code-block:: python